SrimanPolusani/blog_capstone_2/README.md

 # blog_website
 This website does User authentication and passwords are encrypted (hashed and salted) using werkzeug.security.
 Only admin of the website can add and delete the blogs.
 Some features of the website like commenting requires authentication.
+All the data is handed using SQLite database.
 All html files are stored in templates folder as per Flask framework requirements.
 <br>
 <br>
 This project is built using the following tools: